cs0320/notes/book/src/promises-fetch-prs/promises-fetch-prs.md

 What's happening here?
 JavaScript&mdash;a language built for the web&mdash;is a language whose design is _deeply and unavoidably_ tangled with concurrency.

-And yet, JavaScript itself (barring some modern extensions) is _single threaded_.
+And yet, JavaScript itself (barring [some modern extensions](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers), which are best used for expensive tasks that would block important things like UI interactivity) is _single threaded_.
 We don't create a new thread to wait for a web request to finish.
 Instead, we create a callback, like we would for a button being clicked.

 In principle, callbacks are _called_ as soon as possible.
 But "as soon as possible" is complicated.